Old Smart HKIDs issued before November 26, 2018, are invalidated in 2025 and now invalid.

 Minors (Under 18) Renewing Their HKID

-- Birth certificate of the applicant (if requested for verification).
+- Birth certificate (if requested)

 Additional Requirements for Minors: